ingadhoc/odoo-argentina-ee/account_usability/README.rst

 #.
 Add journal items menu item menu on reports with tree, grahp and pivot views (no debug mode required)
 #.
 Add on move lines a button to open related documents
 #.
 Add on move lines a related field to account type and allow to search and group by this field
 #.
+Add a button on statemens (only with on dev mode) to cancell all statement lines
+#.
 Backport from v10 of analytic report
 #.
 Add on journal items availability to search and group by analytic account and to search by analytic tags